"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 Tracer was in the air before Anders finished his first sentence.

-He found the entrance and dove in.
+He neared the mountain the terrorists had set their bomb in.
+The terrorists had announced twenty minutes ago that it would go off in half an hour.
+There — there was the cave entrance.
+He dove in.
 Though there was no outside light, the glow of his armor illuminated the twisting corridors for about three meters in all directions.
 He made progress at freeway speed by using this three-meter warning and his heightened reflexes to maneuver through the tunnels.
 Occasionally he miscalculated, but his armor invariably sent him rebounding off the wall and back on course.
 It was less than a four-minute journey to the cave's core.

 Easing forward once again, Tracer landed in front of the man who'd started firing and yanked the rifle out of his hands.
 He directed his armor's energy into the gun barrel, which to the amazement of the Russian heated the barrel up to incandescence.
 At this point, Tracer casually bent the heat-softened gun into a horseshoe shape.
+Throwing the rifle to the Russian's feet, he turned to face the other man.
+This one had already thrown his rifle away and stretched up his hands as high as they would reach.
+Tracer ignored him and turned his attention to the bomb in the center of the cavern.

-As Jeff nervously studied the bomb's interior, one of the Russians surreptitiously retrieved his rifle and snuk up behind him.
+As Jeff nervously studied the bomb's interior, one of the Russians surreptitiously retrieved his rifle and snuck up behind him.
 He swung the rifle in both hands, smashing into the back of Tracer's neck with the butt.
 The gun bounced off and vibrated for a few seconds, shaking up the man considerably.

 He found the timing device — it displayed a digital countdown — and traced its wires back to the spherical core.
 This wasn't getting him anywhere; he was still afraid that if he pulled the timing wire, it might set off the bomb instead of disarming it.